 But Albus wouldn’t look Harry in the eye all the way back as early as the disciplinary hearing in the middle of August.
 He later claims to have seen a shadow of Tom looking out of Harry’s eyes off and on all through the year, not just after Christmas.
 Hold that thought.

-Harry, with his open connection to Voldemort, appears to have been the weak link in Dumbledore’s whole plan.
-Dumbledore tacitly claims to have been reluctant to teach Harry Occlumency himself lest he inadvertently let Tom get a glimpse of the Prophesy scam.
+Harry, with his open connection to Voldemort, appears to have been the weak link in Dumbledore’s whole scam.
+Dumbledore tacitly claims to have been reluctant to teach Harry Occlumency himself lest he inadvertently let Tom get a glimpse of his Prophesy scam.

 But he sure was getting them over the course of OotP.

 So did Tom know about the Occlumency lessons?
 Had Snape told him?